eBPF security observability with Cilium Tetragon

 ## Background

-CoreWeave reinforces network security and observability at multiple levels: using programmable hardware (BlueField-3 DPUs), advanced CNI plugins like Cilium (with eBPF), and runtime tools such as Cilium Tetragon for process-level enforcement and monitoring.
-This approach provides strong workload isolation, robust auditability, and real-time detection without the performance overhead of virtualized environments.
+CoreWeave reinforces network security and observability at multiple levels: programmable hardware (BlueField-3 DPUs), CNI plugins like Cilium (with eBPF), and runtime tools such as Cilium Tetragon for process-level enforcement and monitoring.
+This approach provides workload isolation, auditability, and real-time detection without the performance overhead of virtualized environments.

 ### Purpose

-* **Enhanced Security Observability**: By configuring Tetragon with eBPF, you can gain deep insights into security events and anomalies within your Kubernetes clusters.
-Tetragon enables runtime visibility into the behavior of containers and can track specific system calls, such as `execve`, to provide an auditable trail of process executions.
+* **Security observability**: When you configure Tetragon with eBPF, you gain insight into security events and anomalies within your Kubernetes clusters.
+Tetragon provides runtime visibility into container behavior and can track specific system calls, such as `execve`, to provide an auditable trail of process executions.

-* **Auditing and Compliance**: This setup helps you ensure compliance with security policies by showing exactly what operations run within your cluster, strengthening your overall security posture.
+* **Auditing and compliance**: This setup helps you ensure compliance with security policies by showing which operations run within your cluster, which strengthens your security posture.

 ## Prerequisites

-* Helm is installed for managing Kubernetes packages.
+* Helm is installed to manage Kubernetes packages.

-* Cilium installed on your CKS Cluster (installed by default).
+* Cilium is installed on your CKS cluster (installed by default).

 * Tetragon version 0.11 or newer.

-* Linux kernel version 5.8+ on your Nodes (required for Tetragon support).
+* Linux kernel version 5.8 or later on your Nodes (required for Tetragon support).

 ## Configuration steps